Download OpenAPI specification:Download

 cursor

-property which is an integer equivalent to the index of the element
+property which is an integer equivalent to the index of the element in the current view.node

-property which represents the actual object being queried, in this
+property which represents the actual object being queried, in this case a Transaction

-PropertyThis property gives you the total number of objects contained in this particular
+PropertyThis property gives you the total number of objects contained in this particular queryset (count

-property), and allows you to know if the page you have queried
+property), and allows you to know if the page you have queried is the last of a given view (has_next_page

 parameter).

-By default, results are sorted by creation date in descending order, newest objects being first.
+By default, results are sorted by creation date in descending order,newest objects being first.

-We believe this makes search results more useful, but it can also be an issue when new objects are regularly added as this could affect pagination, creating what looks like duplicates in two successive pages.
+We believe this makes search results more useful, but it can also be an issue when new objects are regularly added, as this could affect pagination, creating what looks like duplicates in two successive pages.

-This is particularly the case for transactions.
-If you were to successively fetch the first two pages of your transactions, and 20 new transactions were created between the two GET calls, then both responses would contain the exact same results.
+This is particularly relevant for transactions.
+If you were to successively fetch the first two pages of your transactions, and 20 new transactions were created between the two GET calls, then both responses would contain the exact\nsame results.

-This issue can be avoided by making further use of filters (on accounts, creation date, etc.) and we recommend that you always de-duplicate by using the object ids.
+This issue can be avoided by making further use of filters (on accounts, creation date, etc.).
+We also recommend that you always de-duplicate by\nusing the object ids.